adam-greer/blog/content/posts/2023-HuntressCTF-dialtone.md

 ### Steps

 In this challenge I was given a file called ```dialtone.wav```.
 Listening, I hear the audible dial pad when dialing a phone number.
-After some research, I discoverd a github respository by [ribt](https://github.com/ribt/dtmf-decoder) that will convert a .wav file dial press and corrolate this with the actual number being dialed.
+After some research, I discoverd a github respository by [ribt](https://github.com/ribt/dtmf-decoder) that will convert a .wav file dial press and correlate this with the actual number being dialed.
 I executed ```./dtmf.py ~/huntress/dialtone.wav``` and received the below response.
 ```
 13040004482820197714705083053746380382743933853520408575731743622366387462228661894777288573
 ```